 Mitchelle is a computer scientist and youth climate activist who is passionate about using technology to help create a better and more just world.

-Clean Creatives SA campaign manager
+Clean Creatives SA country director

 Management committee (board)